 How BFS Can Help

-People who suffer a traumatic brain injury at work in Vermont can find it especially hard to navigate the workers’ compensation system.
-Our Vermont work injury attorneys explain what resources are available to help injured workers get the benefits they are entitled to.
+Navigating the workers' compensation system is challenging for most injured workers, but those with a traumatic brain injury can find it especially hard.
+Our Vermont work injury attorneys explain what resources are available to help workers with a brain injury get the benefits they need and are entitled to.

-Unlike most work injuries, a head injury is often invisible to others, but it can severely affect a person’s quality of life and ability to return to work successfully.
-A TBI can have many symptoms that affect people in different ways.
-It's often hard for sufferers to advocate for themselves or find the right specialists and services to help them recover.
-Professionals who know the Vermont workers’ compensation system and understand the unique needs of TBI patients can make a significant difference in the outcome of a TBI claim.
+A head injury is different to most other work injuries: it is invisible to others but it can severely affect a person’s quality of life while recovering and their ability to return to work successfully.
+TBIs are hard to manage because symptoms are varied and affect each person differently.
+Sufferers often struggle to advocate for themselves or find the right specialists and services to help them recover.
+Treatment from professionals who know the Vermont workers’ compensation system and understand the unique needs of TBI patients can significantly improve the outcome of a TBI claim.

-Here we talk about four areas of support that can have a big impact on a TBI workers' compensation claim.
+Our attorneys discuss four areas of support that can have a big impact.

 Nurse Case Manager